-Are you simply wanting to teach at the quilt shop down the road or to your local guild?
-Are you considering teaching across your Teaching requires you to refocus your emotions and energy on region and/or State?
-Are you looking for national exposure?
-Do your students and away from youself.
-You need to be comfortable you want to specialize in niche teaching (cruises, private retreats, engaging your students on a personal level.
-You don't have to like your own training program?) them, but you don't need to share that with anyone other than yourself.
+Teaching requires you to refocus your emotions and energy on your students and away from youself.
+You need to be comfortable engaging your students on a personal level.
+You don't have to like them, but you don't need to share that with anyone other than yourself.
 Be prepared to laugh, be patient, let things go, and have a good time.
 You are there to provide them with an enjoyable experience, not for yourself.
 It is very important that you are prepared for this type of personal interaction with your students.